wykse/jeopardy-parser/README.md

 # jeopardy-parser

 Parse Jeopardy clues and answers from [J!
 Archive](https://j-archive.com/).
-A csv file will be outputted for each game.
+A csv file will be outputted for each game in an `output` directory.

 ## Installation